 Today, Americans spend over 12 hours a day engaged with media, much of which goes to TV and streaming.
 If it’s really all bark and no bite, maybe, on Brave New World‘s 100-year anniversary in 2032, we’ll be closer to it than we’d like.

 I haven’t owned a TV since 2010.
 I do watch the occasional show and movie on my laptop, but ditching the news, or your standard TV access altogether, is a move I’d recommend to anyone, any day of the week.
-Just like this book.
+Just like Amusing Ourselves To Death.

 What else can you learn from the blinks?